- This post contains affiliate links. Read more here.

-Turn out onto work surface and roll to an even 1/4 inch thickness.
+Turn out onto work surface and roll to a 0.5cm thickness.

-Cut out and place on parchment lined cookie sheet.
+Cut out and place on a greaseproof-paper lined baking tray.

 Bake for 20-25 minutes or until just browned around the edges.

-You can turn off the oven and leave cookies inside to cool slowly for a crunchier cookie.
+You can turn off the oven and leave the biscuits inside to cool slowly for a crunchier treat.